Frederic Kipping: Achievements

 He was awarded the Longstaff Medal (now Longstaff Prize) by the Chemistry Society (now Royal Society of Chemistry) in 1909.

 He was elected a Fellow of the Royal Society in June, 1897.
 He was awarded their Davy Medal in 1918 and delivered their Bakerian Lecture in 1936 and was awarded a Royal Society Bakerian Medal in the same year.

 In 2004, he was inducted into the University of Akron's International Rubber Science Hall of Fame.

 Family

-He retired in 1936 and died in Criccieth, Wales.
-He married Lilian Holland in 1888, one of three sisters, and both his brothers-in-law were eminent scientists themselves: Arthur Lapworth and William Henry Perkin, Jr. He had four children including Cyril Henry Stanley, who became a famous chess player and headmaster of Wednesbury Boys School, and Frederick Barry who was eminent in chemistry and later edited his father's Organic Chemistry textbook.
+He retired in 1936 and died in Criccieth, Wales in 1949.
+He married Lilian Holland in 1888, one of three sisters, and both his brothers-in-law were eminent scientists themselves: Arthur Lapworth and William Henry Perkin, Jr. He had four children including (Cyril Henry) Stanley, who became a famous chess problem composer and headmaster of Wednesbury Boys School, (Frederick) Barry who was eminent in chemistry and later edited his father's Organic Chemistry textbook, and (Kathleen) Esme who made wooden jigsaw puzzles under the name of K.E.K Puzzles.

+Perkin and Kipping's Organic Chemistry text book

+First published in 1894, the book went through many reprints and new editions well into the 1950s.
+From 1949 his son Barry Kipping was the sole editor.

+Perkin and Kipping also published a text book on Inorganic Chemistry, first published in 1911.